-- Do not specify neq for the operator argument. - The logging and counting keywords (even if specified) do not take effect for QoS traffic classification.
+- Do not specify the vpn-instance keyword. - Do not specify neq for the operator argument. - The logging and counting keywords (even if specified) do not take effect for QoS traffic classification.

 Related commands: acl, display acl, step, and time-range.